I am a

 the processes that are responsible for the biodiversity we

 observe in nature.
 To this end, I employ a variety of techniques

-effort to understand the phylogeography, population genetics, and ecology
+effort to understand the population genetics, ecology

-projects in my lab focus on free-living, marine flatworms: one includes the systematics, biogeography and development of polyclads (an ongoing collaboration with my former grad students, Drs.
+projects in my lab focus on free-living, marine flatworms: one includes the systematics, phylogenetics, biogeography and development of polyclads (an ongoing collaboration with my former grad students, Drs.
 Marcela Bolanos and Sigmer Quiroga), the other focuses on the fine-scale population genetics of meiofaunal kalyptorhynch and proseriate turbellarians (a collaboration with Drs.
-Julian P. Smith III, Winthrop University, SC and Steve Fegley, Institute of Marine Sciences, Univ of North Carolina, Morehead City, NC).
+Julian P. Smith III, Winthrop University, SC and Steve Fegley, Institute of Marine Sciences, University of North Carolina, Morehead City, NC).

-I have a long-standing collaboration with Dr. John Litvaitis,
+I have a long-standing collaboration with Dr. John Litvaitis

 While John focuses on understanding the population dynamics